xrtlab/RecolorCloud/README.md

 ## Features

-This progam currently has three features:
+This progam currently has the following features:

 - Recoloring a point cloud given a color look-up table and a labelCloud bounding box file
-- Segmenting a point cloud given a labelCloud bounding box file.
+- Segmenting a point cloud given a labelCloud bounding box file
-- Recoloring a point cloud given a labelCloud bounding box file and two colors to recolor from.
+- Recoloring a point cloud given a labelCloud bounding box file and two colors to recolor from
+- Downsample the point cloud
+- Conver the point cloud into different formats

 ## Supported file types for point clouds

 This program can support multiple file types as ran by Open3D.
 These include:
+- .las
+- .laz
 - .ply
 - .pts
 - .pcd
-- .e57
 - .xyz
 - .xyzn
 - .xyzrgb